 Patents, trademarks, copyrights, trade secrets, licensing, intellectual property counseling

-Brian Tamsut is an associate in the firm’s Westlake Village office.
+Brian Tamsut is a partner in the firm’s Westlake Village office.
 His practice focuses on patent and trademark prosecution and intellectual property litigation in federal courts.
 Prior to joining as an attorney, Brian was a summer associate then patent agent in the firm’s Westlake Office.

 Brian attended UC Irvine School of Law as an Erwin Chemerinsky Merit Scholar.
 During law school he worked pro bono for the UC Irvine Intellectual Property, Arts, and Technology Law Clinic where he represented copyright holders before a federal rulemaking agency and testified about the Digital Millennium Copyright Act (DMCA) before the United States Copyright Office.